A Breath of Fresh Air

 Reporters and cameramen who would normally dread a 10AM commute to MSG were in a cheerful mood.
 James Dolan was grinning.
 Even the coffee was good.
 The coffee's never good.

-Phil Jackson, James Dolan, and Steve Mills sat on a stage in Chase Square that faced out toward the MSG exit, a 180-degree difference from the last time this stage was used - October, for the unveiling of MSG's renovations.
+Phil Jackson, James Dolan, and Steve Mills sat on a stage in Chase Square that faced out toward the MSG exit, a 180-degree difference from the last time this stage was used - in October, for the unveiling of MSG's renovations.

 The Knicks had turned in the opposite direction of how they sat that day, with Steve Mills the acting Vice President and General Manager, and James Dolan having the final say regarding all basketball moves.